tclahr/uac-docs/docs/index.md

 In the case where you have executables with the same name, but for multiple operating systems and multiple architectures, they should be placed in the ```[UAC_DIRECTORY]/bin/[OS]/[ARCH]``` directory.

 For example, if you have an artifact that uses an executable named 'ss', but you have binary files for Linux arm64 and ppc64, FreeBSD i386, and Solaris x86_64 and sparc64, you should place the binary files in the ```[UAC_DIRECTORY]/bin/linux/arm64```, ```[UAC_DIRECTORY]/bin/linux/ppc64```, ```[UAC_DIRECTORY]/bin/freebsd/i386```, ```[UAC_DIRECTORY]/bin/solaris/x86_64``` and ```[UAC_DIRECTORY]/bin/solaris/sparc64``` directories.

+## Modifiers

+Modifiers are artifacts that include commands that will alter the current system state when executed on the target system.
+Please refer to the [modifier](artifacts.md#modifier) property page for more information.

 ## Troubleshooting and support